bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 Lucas Ontivero: 01:03:41

-yes that's clear it's exactly the same that I thought when you say it is obvious.
+Yes that's clear it's exactly the same that I thought when you say it is obvious.
 Yes, it is obvious.
 But I mean, we have to have like a minimum requirement, right?
 We cannot worsen the privacy level that we have now.

-Lucas Ontivero: 01:04:12

 The problem is it's not easy to know what our users want, right?
-What, you know, they sometimes want to be able to mix more money and faster.
+They sometimes want to be able to mix more money and faster.
-Sometimes they want to be able to participate with less money or it's not easy, yes?
+Sometimes they want to be able to participate with less money, it's not easy, yes?
 So probably it could be more efficient, space efficient to mix higher coins, right?
 For example, instead of now we are using 0.1, 0.2, 0.4, of course it would be more private to split all in 0.1 coins, right?
-All in 0.1 coins, right?
-But I don't know if the solution is in the, if trying to achieve a more space efficient solution, if that will not require to mix bigger coins I mean to have bigger outputs.
+But I don't know if trying to achieve a more space efficient solution, if that will not require to mix bigger coins I mean to have bigger outputs.

-Adam Gibson: 01:05:31
+Adam Fiscor: 01:05:31

 We are on the same page here, Lucas.
 I understand what you're saying.

-Adam Gibson: 01:05:40
+Adam Fiscor: 01:05:40

 I just have a roadmap to how to get there.
 My idea is that we take the existing data, the existing Wasabi data of what happened with Wasabi, what amounts people are coming in a mix, or just existing blockchain data.
 The point is that you build a software that makes this simulation.
 And when I say the first step is how to score mixes, what I actually mean is to figure out how to score a chain of mix.

-Step one figure out how to score one mix and Step two figure out how to score a chain of mix based on real world world data simulation So right now we are just scoring, we are not really mixing, we put some naive mixing algorithm and we try to figure out, we see a transaction chain of, mixed transaction chain, and we try to figure out how the hell should we score that mix.
+Step one figure out how to score one mix and Step two figure out how to score a chain of mix based on real world world data simulation.
+So right now we are just scoring, we are not really mixing, we put some naive mixing algorithm and we try to figure out, we see a transaction chain of, mixed transaction chain, and we try to figure out how the hell should we score that mix.
 And then we say, okay, let's use Knapsack for that.
 And we run Knapsack for the exact same data that we run our previous naive mix and then we compare our scores that hey, did Knapsack score better or the previous naive mix score better.
 Does that make sense for you?